 Federal income tax assistance

-You are eligible for a password to access Glacier Tax Prep if you are a current international student or scholar at WMU, if you were an international student or scholar at WMU during the 2015 tax year, or if you are a recent WMU graduate on OPT or Academic Training during the 2015 tax year.
+You are eligible to access Sprintax if you are a current international student or scholar at WMU, if you were an international student or scholar at WMU during the 2016 tax year, or if you are a recent WMU graduate on OPT or Academic Training during the 2016 tax year.

 In addition to filing a federal income tax return, you may also need to file a state income tax return.
 The Michigan Department of Treasury website includes forms and instructions for reporting income to the state, as well as links to software companies offering tax preparation and e-filing services.
 Look for “state only” offers and be sure that the non-resident's form (Michigan Schedule NR) is available.
 Some of the offers may be free of charge.
 Please read all options carefully and and choose one that best fits your needs.